 Our Investment Management business is constituted of two core units: one offering fund solutions, and the other offering customised account ('portfolios') investment solutions where clients may request that we reflect their values.
+As active investors, we endeavour to understand the opportunities and risks for all our investments across all asset classes, and geographies.
 The Policy sets out our approach to Stewardship and Responsible Investment on a firm-wide level.